capigues/odin-recipes/README.md

+# Recipes Odin Project #
-#Project to practice HTML from Odin Project
+Project to practice recipes from Odin Project